Applicita/Orleans.Results/README.md

     InvalidHouseNr = 2 | ValidationError,
 }
 ```
-`TryAsValidationErrors` is designed to support this implementation pattern:
+`TryAsValidationErrors` will only return validation errors if the result is failed and **all** errors in it are validation errors; the method is designed to support a typical validation implementation pattern:
 ```csharp
 public async Task<Result<string>> GetUsersAtAddress(string zip, string nr) {